getchip/PocketCHIP-Docs/source/includes/_connecting-accys.md

 # Connecting Accessories
 CHIP has a lot of connectors, some for building, some for doing normal computer things.
 This section covers the normal computer things, like audio, video, and input.

+##Recommended Accessories
+CHIP is a minimal computer.
+Many CHIP users may never connect common peripherals, instead using CHIP as a "headless" computer.
+Like desktop computers from Best Buy, you may find that certain accessories will improve the overal usability of CHIP.
+We recommend:
+  * Bluetooth Keyboard
+  * USB mouse
+  * Monitor with a composite video input
+  * USB cable: microUSB to USB B
+  * TRRS to RCA connector

+Additionally, some of the advanced tutorials require:
+  * Speakers with RCA audio input
+  * Jumper wire
+  * USB to UART cable
+  * Single cell Lithium Polymer battery

 ## Powered USB Hub
 You'll find that a simple powered USB hub is pretty essential if you want to use a lot of USB devices with CHIP.
 Not only is there only one USB port (keeping CHIP nice and small), but CHIP's micro USB power port can only provide so much power for the USB port.
 So if you don't have a powered USB port, you'll quickly max out power if you attach too many accessories.